Haringey Council Community Buildings

 The self-assessment process is a fundamental part of the review in supporting our decision making process for the future of the councils community buildings.
 It will also form the basis of regular assessments in the future, so that we can be sure that our buildings are being used to meet the needs of the community and help regeneration.

-- For more details see the Community tenant self-assessment page
+- For more details see the Self-assessment for community building tenants page

 Page Last Updated: